Coat of arms of the Prince of Wales: Arms of the Duchy of Cornwall

 The arms of the Duke of Cornwall are: "Sable, fifteen bezants, five, four, three, two and one."
-These arms were derived from those of Richard of Cornwall, King of the Romans, son and heir of King John, who was also Count of Poitiers (or Poitou), represented by arms made up of peas (pois) or gold coins.
+These arms were derived from those of Richard of Cornwall, King of the Romans, son of King John, who was also Count of Poitiers (or Poitou), represented by arms made up of peas (pois) or gold coins.

 Upon the accession of the prince's mother as Elizabeth II on 6 February 1952, Prince Charles was automatically made the Duke of Cornwall.
-As such he is able to display the arms of the duchy on his coat of arms.
+As such he was able to display the arms of the duchy on his coat of arms.
 This title has been granted to every heir apparent since 17 March 1337, in accordance with a charter issued by Edward III for his eldest son and heir Edward of Woodstock.
 A royal warrant of 21 June 1968 augmented this arms with two supporters "on either side, a Cornish chough proper supporting an ostrich feather Argent, penned Or", and a motto: "Houmont" (or Houmout), meaning courage.